You’re on Funny Retirement Messages, page 3 of 3

 I’m retired – give me that senior discount.

 Retired and under new management.
-See spouse for details.
+See the spouse for details.

 What to write in a retirement card